-Our little lady came to us one sunny morning, having decided she would like to build a bird’s nesting box for our garden.
+Our little lady came to us one sunny morning, having decided she would like to build a bird box for our garden.
 I have always been an advocate of letting children use tools such as saws, drills, and hammers (under adult supervision), so I thought this was a great little project for her to do….but not so great for me.
 It involved measuring and being precise, so over to Dadda went the project!

-So before I go into the nitty gritty about the actual nesting box build, I want to explain a little why I feel it is important for children to be able to handle these adult tools.
+So before I go into the nitty gritty about the actual bird box build, I want to explain a little why I feel it is important for children to be able to handle these adult tools.
 Mine have handled them previously doing crafts at forest school, under the supervision of forest school leaders, and also at home to build simple things under my supervision.
 In fact they have a box in the garden, full of wooden, a box of nails, and three short handled hammers, just for their use.
 Using such tools will require co-ordination, and having a project to build requires the use of creativity and imagination, not to mention using skills such as measuring.
 Using the tools gives the children responsibility and they learn to behave accordingly, and it heightens their sense of awareness as consequences for lack of it are more serious.
 Plus they lead to a real meaningful experience, it’s tangible, memorable, and the learning that comes from such an experience is immense.
-With all that in mind, I sent her off with her Dadda to construct their nesting box.
+They are learning to manage risk.
+With all that in mind, I sent her off with her Dadda to construct their bird box.

 Then they set off into the garage for two days.
 It is a good time of year to be building this as the birds around us have just started nesting.
 We are really hoping for some visitors.
 In our previous garden in the UK, the only garden birds we had were oversized pigeons and starlings, but here we have such a vast variety.
 Plus the wildlife surrounding us is so rich and diverse.
 We have woodpeckers 100m away in the wood, herons 200m another way, and I’ve come home to see a sea eagle looking very out of place in our garden tree!!
 They found some old wood in the garage and set sawing the component parts they required.
 Once they had all of those, they needed to drill a front door for the home owners, and then hammer the lot together.
 We have placed it in a tree near our very successful bird feeder, hoping to draw attention to it!

-Both the little lady and Dadda were very proud of their “scandi” nesting box!!!
+Both the little lady and Dadda were very proud of their “scandi” bird box!!!
 I hope we have spurred you on with our post to let you children wield a “grown up” tool or two to complete a little project 🙂